Michael Hainisch

 Michael Arthur Josef Jakob Hainisch (/de/; 15 August 1858 – 26 February 1940) was an Austrian politician who served as the first president of Austria from 1920 to 1928, after the fall of the monarchy at the end of World War I.

 Origins

-Hainisch was born and named after his father who was a factory owner.
+Hainisch was born and named after his father, who was a factory owner.
 His mother Marianne Hainisch was a leader in the suffrage movement.

-He started out as a lawyer and an official of the Treasury and of the Education Department, but then retired to his estates in Lower Austria and Styria, where he carried on model farming, became a leader of the Austrian branch of the Fabian movement, and one of the founders of the Central People's Library.
-In later years he moved away from radical socialism to become a conservative agrarian.
+He started as a lawyer and an official of the Treasury and of the Education Department, but then retired to his estates in Lower Austria and Styria, where he carried on model farming, became a leader of the Austrian branch of the Fabian movement, and one of the founders of the Central People's Library.
+In later years, he moved away from radical socialism to become a conservative agrarian.